-How A Senate Impeachment Trial Could Work
+How The Senate Impeachment Trial Will Work

 Setting The Ground Rules

-The details of a Senate impeachment trial are up for negotiation.
-That deal-making begins with the Senate leaders, in this case Majority Leader Mitch McConnell, R-Ky., and Minority Leader Chuck Schumer, D-N.Y.
+The details of a Senate impeachment trial are generally up for negotiation, but that negotiation essentially ended when Senate Majority Leader Mitch McConnell, R-Ky., announced he had the votes to move ahead with a resolution outlining the process without Democrats.
+That is expected on Tuesday.

-McConnell has described the talks as dealing with two phases: first, sorting out who the key players are and how they will present their cases (he has said he was "optimistic" they could agree on this part).
-The second is determining rules around witnesses.
-McConnell rejected Schumer's request for top administration officials to testify but has not completely ruled out having witnesses.

-It takes only 51 votes to approve the rules, so McConnell can rely on his majority.
-Pelosi has added a hurdle, though, by saying she will withhold the articles until he and Schumer come to an agreement.
+McConnell's plan has two main phases: first, opening arguments and questioning.
+The second stage begins with debate on whether to call witnesses and introduce more evidence.

 Loading...